9 Easy Ways to Get New Ideas

 - How can I change the clip?

 - What can I magnify or add to the clip?

 - Are there other uses I can find for the clip?

 - Is there something that can be eliminated from the clip?

 - What is the reverse of a clip?

 - Could another rearrangement of the clip be better?

-You will find that ideas start popping up almost involuntarily, as you ask:
+You find ideas pop up almost involuntarily, as you ask:

 The principle of substitution is a sound way to develop alternative ideas to anything that exists.